aaagab/nargs/developer.md

 - **raise_exc**: If set to True Nargs raise Exception for each known errors.
 If set to False Nargs print an error message for each known errors and exit. `raise_exc=True` may be useful when testing Nargs software or if developer creates custom help and usage commands.
 There are two custom exceptions returned by Nargs:
     - `EndUserError`: Only happens when a command-line is provided to `get_args` either through `sys.argv` or `get_args cmd option`.
 These errors are not Nargs errors, but they are command syntax errors provided on the command-line by end-user.
     - `DeveloperError`: Only happens when developer either provides syntax errors on Nargs options or syntax errors on arguments tree definition.
     - All other exceptions are not expected and may be due to Nargs bugs, cache tampering, or modifications of the Nargs NodeDfn objects when using multiple get_args call.
-Nargs have multiple tests that covers all the expected errors and most the implementation.
+Nargs have multiple tests that covers all the expected errors and most of the implementation.
 Tests are only available with the Nargs sources.
 Tests are not included for production releases.
 Tests files are listed in `src/__init__.py`.

 - **substitute**: This option sets Nargs `substitute` mode to True or False.
 If `substitute=True` command-line strings that match regex `(?:__(?P<input>input|hidden)__|__((?P<input_label>input|hidden)(?::))?(?P<label>[a-zA-Z][a-zA-Z0-9]*)__)` may be substituted either by developer input or environment variables values.
 Regex rules are:
     - strings start with double underscore